 Show Me The Money!

 The blue line in this handy graph shows the results of my real investment at Betterment.
 I started with $100,000*, and am allowing them to suck in and auto-invest another $1000 from my bank account every month as well as reinvest all dividends, to simulate a pretty typical scenario.
-As of New Year’s Eve 2016, I had put in $126,000, and the account balance including appreciation and dividends (and subtracting the fees charged by Betterment) is $137,646.
+As of October 2017 I had put in $136,000, and the account balance including appreciation and dividends (and subtracting the fees charged by Betterment) is $173,394.

-The red line is what would have happened if I had followed the same investment pattern with entirely US stocks through Vanguard’s excellent VTI Exchange-traded fund, and the yellow line is the same scenario if I had bought Vanguard’s “Everything Except the US” fund, which goes by the ticker symbol VXUS.
+The orange line is what would have happened if I had followed the same investment pattern with entirely US stocks through Vanguard’s excellent VTI Exchange-traded fund, and the red line is the same scenario if I had bought Vanguard’s “Everything Except the US” fund, which goes by the ticker symbol VXUS.

 Why do I recommend this?